 Java has always been a great choice for developers because of its high demand in the software industry.
 In the past, we have put together a list of the 10 Best Java IDEs for Linux.
 It included many popular Java IDEs, and one of those is Eclipse.

 Eclipse is the most popular IDE(Integrated Development Environment).
-It is designed for Java so it has a ton of features for the rapid development of Java applications.
+It is designed for Java, so it has many features for the rapid development of Java applications.

 In this article, we will know how to install Eclipse in Ubuntu or any other Linux distribution.

 How to install Eclipse in Ubuntu?

 For most Linux distributions, the Eclipse installer should be available in the distros’ default repositories.
 So you can open up the software center and search ‘Eclipse’, and you should have it to install.

 For example, I have installed Zorin OS 15.1.
 To install Eclipse on Zorin OS, open Software and search Eclipse.
 Zorin is based on Ubuntu, so any other distro based on Ubuntu LTS release has Eclipse in the default repository.

 Hit the install button, and the software center will install Eclipse IDE with all the dependencies.
 Now open the eclipse from the application menu.